DanielSmith/alap/docs/README.md

 - [Lightbox](cookbook/lightbox.md) — full-screen carousel with images, embeds, and set navigation
 - [Lens](cookbook/lens.md) — detail panel with metadata, tags, image zoom, and copy-to-clipboard

+## Packages

+Projects in the Alap ecosystem that consume `alap` as a dependency.

+- [alap-gather](packages/gather.md) — drag menu items into a collection tray, organize with folders, export or view in lightbox/lens.
+Includes HighNotes floating cards.